Glenda Jackson: Views

-Interviewed in July 2020, shortly after Sir Keir Starmer had taken over as party leader from Corbyn, Jackson declared herself happy with him in the role.
-In 2022, she commented on Starmer, "I just wish Keir would get someone to help him develop his voice," calling it "one of his big drawbacks".
+Interviewed in July 2020, shortly after Keir Starmer had taken over as party leader from Corbyn, Jackson declared herself happy with him in the role.
+In July 2022, she commented on Starmer, saying: "I just wish Keir would get someone to help him develop his voice."
+She called it "one of his big drawbacks".
+That same month, she said that Parliament had not been welcoming to women when she was voted in during the 1992 general election.

 Personal life

+Marriage and relationships

 In 1957, Jackson met Roy Hodges, a stage manager and fellow actor in their repertory theatre company.
 The pair soon embarked upon a relationship.
 Jackson and Hodges were married on 2 August 1958 at St Marylebone Register Office in London.
-In 1969, their son, Daniel, was born; Jackson was six months pregnant when filming on Women in Love was completed.
-Dan Hodges is a former Labour Party adviser and commentator, who works as a newspaper columnist for The Mail on Sunday.
-When her son told her he was going to write for the conservative newspaper, Jackson responded, "Well, I'll have to emigrate!"
+Their son, Dan, was born in 1969; Jackson was six months pregnant when filming on Women in Love was completed.
+Daniel is a former Labour Party adviser and commentator, who works as a newspaper columnist for The Mail on Sunday.
+When told by her son that he was going to write for a Conservative newspaper, Jackson replied, "Well, I'll have to emigrate!"

-Jackson's marriage was running into difficulties by the early 1970s, and in 1975, she began an affair with Andy Phillips, the lighting director for a production of Hedda Gabler which she was starring in.
-Roy Hodges sued Jackson for divorce on the grounds of her adultery with Phillips in November that year, and the couple were divorced in 1976.
+Jackson's marriage was running into difficulties by the early 1970s, and in 1975, she began an affair with Andy Phillips, the lighting director for the production of Hedda Gabler in which she was starring at the time.
+Hodges sued Jackson for divorce on the grounds of her adultery with Phillips in November that year, and they were divorced in 1976.
 Jackson and Phillips were in an on-off relationship until 1981.
 It was reported in 2016 that she had been "happily single for decades".